 Now is a good time to take your head out of the sand, rather than spending your days in financial darkness.

 Your retirement may mean more than a financial payout, but thinking about your future finances today can make a major difference to how much money you have to live on tomorrow.

 As a starting point, have a go at Trish Power’s six-step retirement planning process: the results should give you some food for thought.

 Six-step retirement plan

 - Step 1: What type of lifestyle do you want in retirement?
 For example, do you want overseas holidays every 5 years, regular local holidays, the capacity to dine out, and to run a mobile phone and computer?

 - Step 2: How much will such a lifestyle cost per week, or annually?
-Using the example in step 1, assuming you own your home, budget for around $43,000 a year as a single person (or just under $59,000 for a couple) if you want a comfortable lifestyle (for more information see SuperGuide article A comfortable retirement: How much super do you need to retire comfortably?).
+Using the example in step 1, assuming you own your home, budget for just over $43,500 a year as a single person (or roughly $60,000 for a couple) if you want a comfortable lifestyle (for more information see SuperGuide article How much super do you need to retire comfortably?).
 If you want a life that is more cushy than comfortable, see SuperGuide articles Setting a retirement target: Living on more than $60,000 a year and Retirement: Want to live on $100,000 a year?

 - Step 4: Work out how much superannuation and savings that you have now.

 - Step 5: Estimate how much super and savings you’re going to have when you retire (online calculators will help you with this step), if you continue on your current path, that is, you do nothing different

 - Step 6: Take action if a gap exists between how much you want, and what your super and non-super savings are going to deliver.